-Starting any type of business is challenging even if you’re running the business from home.
+Starting any business is challenging even if you’re running the business from home.

 One thing that’s common with most event planning business is that most started from home.
 Running your events planning business from home has its pros and cons.

-If you’re considering starting your events planning business from home or you’ve already started running your event planning business from home you need to take the following into consideration:
+If you’re considering starting your events planning business from home or you’ve already begun to run your event planning business from home you need to review the following:

 Rise and Shine

-Even though you have the advantage of not commuting to work daily, you need to get into the routine of viewing your business as a serious 9 to 5 job.
+Even though you have the advantage of not commuting to work daily, you need to get into the routine of viewing your business as a strict 9 to 5 job.

 So set a specific time to wake up each morning.
 Have your bath and get dressed as you would do if you had to commute to work.

-Don’t say because it’s a home business so you’re lackadaisical about it.
-The way you view your business is the way your customers will view it too.
+Don’t say because it’s a home business, so you’re lackadaisical about it.
+The way you view your business is the way your customers will see it too.

 Have an ‘Office’